cameronterry/dark-matter/readme.txt

 == Changelog ==

+= 1.0.0 Release Candidate 8 =

+* [Fix] The non-www. version of a primary domain will now redirect to the www. version of the primary domain.
+* [Fix] Now issues 301 (permanent) redirects for secondary and admin domains rather than 302.

 = 1.0.0 Release Candidate 7 =

 * [Fix][Critical] Redirect is no longer occurs on cron jobs.
 This was causing issues for certain installations.